PlanterApp/planter_blog/content/posts/grow-microgreens-at-home/index.md

 Promoting good airflow can also help to keep microgreens from molding once they’ve sprouted and started to grow.
 A gentle fan is ideal, but in a pinch an air vent or an open window can help.

 As my broccoli microgreens were sprouting and growing I kept an eye out for signs of mold.
-Mold would appear as white-to-grayish spiderwebs on the surface of the growing medium as well as the greens (not to be confused with root hairs which are white, fuzzy, and only attached to the roots).
+Mold would appear as white-to-grayish spiderwebs on the surface of the growing medium as well as the greens (not to be confused with root hairs which are white, fuzzy, and only attached to roots).
 Once the microgreens germinated, I kept them near an open patio door and air vent to promote good airflow.
 I also picked out the odd withered sprout that I saw so it wouldn’t spoil the whole batch.

 ## Apply Weight to the Microgreen Trays

 One of the biggest ‘aha’ moments in this endeavor was learning that the seeds should be weighed down lightly to ensure good seed-to-soil contact and to encourage the roots to grow downward.
 While it’s possible to grow microgreens without weight (and a few types of microgreens should not be weighed down), applying weight helps to significantly improve germination and ensure a consistent, sturdy stand of microgreens that will also be easier to harvest.
 Growers with multiple trays of greens growing at a time will often stack them and place a weight on the top tray.

-One handy trick if you're growing in a takeout tray like I was is to invert the lid of the takeout tray and place soup cans or other small weights on top.
+One handy trick if you're growing in a takeout tray like I was is to invert the lid so it makes contact with the seeds and place soup cans or other small weights on top.
 Unfortunately I realized that I hadn’t filled my tray with enough growing medium for the inverted lid trick so I laid the weight (a beer stein) onto the surface of the medium with a piece of wax paper in between.

 ![A beer stein being used as a weight on a tray of microgreens](https://ucarecdn.com/624ee3c8-36a2-475e-8e13-bb273d3b2a16/Microgreen-weight-Planter.jpg)